-(2) Every declaration of emergency shall lapse-
+(2) Every declaration made under subsection (1) of this section shall lapse-

-- (a) in the case of a declaration made when Parliament is sitting at the expiration of a period of seven days beginning with the date of publication of the declaration; and - (b) in any other case, at the expiration of a period of twenty-one days beginning with the date of publication of the declaration, unless it has in the meantime been approved by a resolution of the House of Representatives supported by the votes of two-thirds of all the voting members of the House.
+- (a) in the case of a declaration made when Parliament is sitting, at the expiration of a period of seven days beginning with the date of publication of the declaration; and - (b) in any other case, at the expiration of a period of twenty-one days beginning with the date of publication of the declaration, unless it has in the meantime been approved by a resolution of the House of Representatives supported by the votes of two-thirds of all the voting members of the House.

-(3) A declaration of emergency may at any time be revoked by the Governor-General by proclamation which shall be published in the Official Gazette.
+(3) A declaration made under subsection (1) of this section may at any time be revoked by the President by proclamation which shall be published in the Official Gazette.

-(4) A declaration of emergency that has been approved by a resolution of the House of Representatives in pursuance of subsection (2) of this section shall, subject to the provisions of subsection (3) of this section, remain in force so long as that resolution remains in force and no longer.
+(4) A declaration made under subsection (1) of this section that has been approved by a resolution of the House of Representatives in pursuance of subsection (2) of this section, shall, subject to the provisions of subsection (3) of this section, remain in force so long as that resolution remains in force and no longer.

-(5) A resolution of the House of Representatives passed for the purposes of this section shall remain in force for twelve months of such shorter period as may be specified therein:
+(5) A resolution of the House of Representatives passed for the purposes of this section shall remain in force for twelve months or such shorter period as may be specified therein:

-Provided that any such resolution may be extended from time to time by a further such resolution supported by the votes of two-thirds of all the voting members of the House, each extension not exceeding twelve months from the date of the resolution effecting the extension and any such resolution may be revoked at any time by a resolution supported by the votes of a majority of all the voting members of the House.
+Provided that any such resolution may be extended from time to time by a further such resolution, supported by the votes of two-thirds of all the voting members of the House, each extension not exceeding twelve months from the date of the resolution effecting the extension; and any such resolution may be revoked at any time by a resolution supported by the votes of a majority of all the voting members of the House.
+No. 1]

-(6) Any provision of this section that a declaration of emergency shall lapse or cease to be in force at any particular time is without prejudice to the making of a further such declaration whether before or after that time.
+(6) Any provision of this section that a declaration made under subsection (1) of this section shall lapse or cease to be in force at any particular time is without prejudice to the making of a further such declaration whether before or after that time.

-(7) The Governor-General may summon the House of Representatives to meet for the purposes of subsection (2) of this section notwithstanding that Parliament then stands dissolved, and the persons who were members of the House of Representatives immediately before the dissolution shall be deemed, for those purposes, still to be members of that House but, subject to the provisions of section 43(4) of this Constitution (which relates to the election of the Speaker of the House of Representatives), the House shall not, when summoned by virtue of this subsection, transact any business other than debating and voting upon a resolution for the purposes of subsection (2) of this section.
+(7) The President may summon the House of Representatives to meet for the purposes of subsection (2) of this section notwithstanding that Parliament then stands dissolved, and the persons who were members of the House of Representatives immediately before the dissolution shall be deemed, for those purposes, still to be members of that House but, subject to the provisions of section 67(4) of this Constitution (which relates to the election of the Speaker of the House of Representatives), the House shall not, when summoned by virtue of this subsection, transact any business other than debating and voting upon a resolution for the purposes of subsection (2) of this section.